-You should be able to clear up worms by using good hygiene.
-It will take about six weeks.
+You should be able to clear up worms by taking medicine and using good hygiene.
+You can buy the medicine from a pharmacy and a single dose is usually enough.
 Everybody living in the house needs to follow the same instructions, even if they show no signs of having worms.

 Good hygiene tips include:

 - Do not bite your nails or put your fingers in your mouth.